Consistently estimating network statistics using Aggregated Relational Data: Simulation results

 Figure \ref{fig:MSE} plots the mean squared errors of our estimation procedure across a range of common network statistics.
-In order to make the MSEs comparable across statistics, we scale by ${1}/{\mathrm{E}[S_i]^2}$.
-Figure \ref{fig:MSE_A} focuses on node level statistics.
-We compute ten node level statistics: (1) degree (the number of links); (2) eigenvector centrality (the $i$th entry of the eigenvector corresponding to the maximal eigenvalue of the adjacency matrix for node $i$); (3) betweenness centrality (the share of shortest paths between all pairs $j$ and $k$ that pass through $i$); (4) closeness centrality (the average inverse distance from $i$ over all other nodes); (5) clustering (the share of a node's links that are themselves linked); (6) support (as defined in \cite{jacksonrt2012} -- whether linked nodes $ij$ have some $k$ as a link in common); (7) whether link $ij$ exists; (8) proximity (average of inverse of shortest paths); (9) average path length; (10) the average distance from a randomly chosen ``seed'' (as in a diffusion experiment where the ``seed'' has a new technology or piece of information); and (11) diffusion centrality (as defined in \citet{banerjeecdj2013} -- an actor's ability to diffuse information through all possible paths) The results from the simulation are consistent with the theoretical results in the previous section.
-Statistics such as density and centrality take values for each realization that are nearly their expectation, meaning that we can recover the statistics with low MSE.
-For a single link this is not the case and, correspondingly, the simulations show higher MSE.
+These mean sqaured errors reflect uncertainty in estimation of the model parameters and in the underlying network statistics.
+In order to make the mean squared errors comparable across statistics, we scale by ${1}/{{E}(S_i)^2}$.
+Subfigure (a) in Figure \ref{fig:MSE} focuses on node level statistics.
+We compute ten node level statistics: (1) proximity (average of inverse of shortest paths); (2) average path length; (3) closeness centrality (the average inverse distance from $i$ over all other nodes); (4) degree (the number of links); (5) diffusion centrality (as defined in \cite{banerjeecdj2013} -- an actor's ability to diffuse information through all possible paths); (6) eigenvector centrality (the $i$th entry of the eigenvector corresponding to the maximal eigenvalue of the adjacency matrix for node $i$); (7) the average distance from a randomly chosen seed (as in a diffusion experiment where the seed has a new technology or piece of information); (8) support (as defined in \cite{jacksonrt2012} -- whether linked nodes $ij$ have some $k$ as a link in common); (9) clustering (the share of a node's links that are themselves linked); (10) betweenness centrality (the share of shortest paths between all pairs $j$ and $k$ that pass through $i$); (11) whether link $ij$ exists.
+The results from the simulation, ordered in terms of scaled mean squared error in the figure, are consistent with the theoretical results.
+Statistics such as density and centrality take values for each realization that are nearly their expectation, meaning that we can recover the statistics with low mean squared error.
+For a single link this is not the case and, correspondingly, the simulations show higher error.